THREE MINUTE THESIS/DISSERTATION

 Please complete the following information in form to participate in the Three Minute Thesis.

 Three Minute Thesis (3MTtm) is a research communication competition developed originally by The University of Queensland.
 The exercise develops presentation and communication skills and helps graduate students writing theses or dissertations effectively explain their research to a non-specialist audience.

 This year at Research and Creativity Day, the Graduate School is sponsoring a 3 Minute thesis Contest.
 Graduate students will have 3 minutes to explain their thesis or dissertation and judges will pick the top 3 speakers.
 First prize is $500, second is $350, and third is $250.
-Research and Creativity Day is May 1, 2014 in the Memorial Union (room TBA).
+Research and Creativity Day is April 28, 2016 in the Kanza Room in Memorial Union.

-If you are interested in participating in the 3 Minute Thesis, please complete a very simple form at www.emporia.edu/grad/
+If you are interested in participating in the 3 Minute Thesis, please complete a very simple form below.

 Winner - $500

 Third - $250

 - A single static PowerPoint slide is permitted (no slide transitions, animations or movement of any type).

 - No additional electronic media (e.g. sound or video files) are permitted

 - No props (e.g. costumes, musical instruments, lab equipment) are permitted